junii03/Notes_App/README.md

 3. **Edit a note** by tapping on 3 dots and making changes.
 4. **Delete a note** by tapping on 3 dots followed by confirming the deletion.

+# While I was learning about Flutter, I developed this app.
+It wasn't my original idea.